-Open the file below for a listing of many articles about Liberal Arts and your job future.
+Open the Liberal Arts List of Articles for a listing of articles about Liberal Arts and your job future.

-As a Liberal Arts student, you should choose a concentration (like a minor) of study.
+As a Liberal Arts student, you should choose a concentration of study.
 You may choose the General concentration or one of the other choices listed below:

 For further information, explore this website and check the College Catalog for the year you started the major as a matriculant.